Free school meals: Transitional protection

-From April 2018, the criteria used to determine which pupils are eligible for free school meals was updated to reflect the introduction of Universal Credit, and the phasing out of other income-based benefits.
+Between 1 April 2018 and 31 March 2025, the criteria used to determine which pupils are eligible for free school meals was updated to reflect the introduction of Universal Credit, and the phasing out of other income-based benefits.

 Transitional protection as part of Universal Credit rollout

-To ensure families are not disadvantaged during this rollout, protection arrangements have been put in place.
+To ensure families were not disadvantaged during this rollout, protection arrangements were put in place.

 For schools that use Nottinghamshire County Council’s eligibility assessment service, a child is only eligible to receive a free school meal when: